apache/arrow/docs/source/java/flight_sql_jdbc_driver.rst

      - true
      - When TLS is enabled, whether to use the system certificate store

+   * - retainCookies
+     - true
+     - Whether to use cookies from the initial connection in subsequent internal connections when retrieving streams from separate endpoints.

+   * - retainAuth
+     - true
+     - Whether to use bearer tokens obtained from the initial connection in subsequent internal connections used for retrieving streams from separate endpoints.

 Note that URI values must be URI-encoded if they contain characters such as !, @, $, etc.